Adaptech/nota/README.md

 ## TODO:

-- An election administrator currently has a name.
+- DONE An election administrator currently has a name.
 Write the necessary tests to have a first name and last name instead and make them pass.
+- The ElectionAdmin controller needs to be modified to handle first- and lastname instead of name and the Postman API call example needs updating.
-Discussion: How would you handle existing data in this scenario?
+- _Hands-on example for the Thursday Feb.
+9 2017 meetup:_ How would you handle versioning and existing data in this scenario?
 - Implement the ReferendumCreated event, a CreateReferendum command and a referendum read model, with tests.
 What are the properties of the event and the command?